 2. Keep your word

 Nothing can potentially spook a first-time client off more than a business that fails to keep its word.
 Do what you said you will do.
 For every promise kept, their trust in you is solidified.
-And maintaining trust is crucial for retaining customer loyalty.
+And maintaining trust is crucial for improving the customer success process and retaining customer loyalty.

 Tips for keeping your word and solidifying trust